zq99/RandomDistributionTracker/README.md

 # Random Number Distribution Tracker

-A java class to track the distribution of random numbers being generated.
+A java class to track the distribution of random numbers.

 ## Purpose